 “This research illustrates the necessity for healthcare providers to sensitively inquire about a client or patient’s reproductive loss history and screen for maladaptive or prolonged grief reactions,” our CEO added.
 “To help healthcare providers do this, we’ve created a reproductive grief screening tool.”

 The goal of Life Perspectives’ brief grief screening tool is for healthcare providers, as part of the routine healthcare screening process, to bring to light any unresolved issues caused by a prior reproductive loss while mitigating the burden on busy healthcare providers.
 A reliability and validity study of this screening method is currently underway at a large and prestigious university medical school.
-Life Perspectives expects to unveil this new grief screening tool to the healthcare community after validation, in mid-2022.
+Life Perspectives expects to unveil this new grief screening tool to the healthcare community after validation, likely in 2023.

 “As this study shows, there is a critical need for healthcare providers to be equipped with a grief screening tool for reproductive loss,” she added.
 “Just a few questions, asked kindly and at the right time by medical professionals, may save a patient years of pain and suffering.”